Adityalabde123/Adityalabde123/README.md

 - I’am passionate in computer science.
 - I’am currently pursuing Bachlor of Computer Application(BCA).
 - Intrested in Full Stack Devlopment.
-- 📩How to reach me:adityalabde5@gmail.com
+- 📩How to reach me: adityalabde5@gmail.com

 <!---
 Adityalabde123/Adityalabde123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.